 Exploring Kenya’s Kakamega rainforest in the west of Kenya was a firm highlight of my 10 days in Kenya.
 Not knowing what to expect by coming off the tourist path, I was immediately glad that I had the chance to divert from the normal and do something that seemingly very few tourists do when visiting Kenya.

 Here you will find huge buttressed trees, tangled vines and branches, and a medley of flowering plants, including a variety of orchids.
 In fact, it is a biodiversity hot spot and contains over 380 recorded species of plants.

 If plants aren’t your thing then not to worry, this rainforest is teeming with wildlife.
 We arrived and sat down to a picnic lunch after along drive, only to find we would have to fight for our food with the mob of monkeys that fancied a cheese sandwich!
 In fact, fighting for your food may not be your only challenge.

 In the bottom layers of Kakamega rainforest you will find forest hogs, aardvarks and porcupines (though you’ll have to be lucky to find them!)
 We were also told there are small cats there such as Civets and Servals.
 At night we were treated to displays of fireflies and the sounds of frogs and jungle insects chirping their songs.
 Listen out for the loud call of the giant forest squirrel too!

 Getting To Kakamega Rainforest

 Road access to Kakamega is via Kakamega Town, easily accessible from Kisumu by bus/matatu.
 You’ll need your own transport, or to be part of a safari, to get to the rainforest.
 We had a little trouble finding the entrance as it isn’t very well marked.
-Ask one of the many village locals if you get lost!
+Ask one of the many village locals if you get lost like we did!

 You will feel as through you are camping in the rainforest itself, with daily visits from the monkeys and a huge range of birds, butterflies and insects.
 The toilets and washing facilities are extremely basic, but worth it for the feeling of being immersed in the nature around you.
 There were also several Bandas here.